Ichmed/Thousndoor/Rules II/Public/10 Basic Rules/30 Taking an Action.md

 Whenever a Character tries to do something that is beyond trivial, they _Take an Action_.
-The steps are as follows:
+To learn more about actions see [the Actions chapter](30%20Actions/index).
+The steps to take an Action are as follows:

 1. You describe what you are trying to accomplish and how you want to accomplish it.
 The Game Master *secretly* decides the **Difficulty** of the Action based on your description.
 2. You and the Game Master agree on which [Skill](20%20Skills/index) you are going to be using to perform the action.
 You roll a number of six sided die equal to your Skill Level.